ENG1-Team-8/Dragon-Race/README.md

 Charlie Hayes

 You must give us all money you make from this game.
-Any fame made from this game (Twitch Youtube etc.) must be attributed to us in EVERY way.
+Any fame made from this game (from Twitch/Youtube etc.) must be attributed to us in EVERY way.
 Any bugs or problems in the game are not our fault they are yours.